CaioMizerkowski/CaioMizerkowski.github.io/rand/dice.md

 ## 1. Overview

 Dice Algebra is a concise, systematic way to describe and manipulate any ｢dice‑like｣ probability distribution over the integers.
-Instead of only talking about ｢roll two six‑sided dice,｣ you get a small toolkit of algebraic operations—addition, scaling, shifting, mixing, and more—that you can combine freely.
+Instead of only talking about ｢roll two six‑sided dice｣, you get a small toolkit of algebraic operations—addition, scaling, shifting, mixing, and more—that you can combine freely.

 **Why use Dice Algebra?**